-\textbf{Impact of Trigger Injection Method: }We evaluated the effect of different injection strategies of the trigger on Reddit-Multi-12k dataset.
-We tested the influence of five distinct injection strategy - highest degree, highest similarity, lowest similarity, lowest degree, Random.
-Reddit-Multi-12k was chosen for this experiment because of its structural variation of the graphs in this dataset having nodes with inconsistent degree or connections.
-The comparison of the ASRs and CAD for different injection strategy examined in this work is illustrated in figure \ref{fig:injection_method}.
-Deterministic strategies (highest degree, highest similarity, lowest similarity and lowest degree) has achieved ASRs in a range 97.75\% to 99.42\% with clean accuracy degradation between 2.46\% to 2.96\%.
-Although all four of these have attained notable performance, the best performance was achieved by Random injection strategy in case of both Model Manipulation (ASR\(>\)99.89\%) and attack stealthiness (CAD 0.75\%).
-This suggests that in deterministic approach to inject the triggers, as the triggers are injected consistently in specific type of Node, the trigger might interfere with the property of the host graph which decrease model's ability to learn clean graphs.
-Random strategy have the flexibility to inject triggers because of which the triggers may be injected to some nodes which have higher influence to the GNN model than it has with a specific injection point. the Random process avoid that by distributing the trigger on different Node points.
-In addition to this, the randomness of the trigger injection makes it tough to detect the trigger by the user.
-Based on the comprehensive results, we propose the Random injection method for implementing the multi target backdoor attack.
-The combination of superior ASR, minimal CAD and enhanced resistance to statistical detection makes random injection the optimal choice across diverse attack scenarios.
+\textbf{\textit{Impact of Trigger Injection Methods: }}We evaluate the effect of different injection strategies of the trigger on Reddit-Multi-12k dataset.
+We test the influence of five distinct injection strategy - highest degree, highest similarity, lowest similarity, lowest degree and random.
+Reddit-Multi-12k is chosen for this experiment because of its structural variation of the graphs in which has nodes with inconsistent degrees and connections.
+The comparison of the ASRs and CADs for different injection strategies examined in this study is illustrated in Figure \ref{fig:injection_method}.
+Deterministic strategies (highest degree, highest similarity, lowest similarity and lowest degree) have achieved ASRs in a range of 97.75\% to 99.42\% with clean accuracy degradation in between 2.46\% and 2.96\%.
+Although all four of these have attained notable performance, the best performance is achieved by random injection strategy in case of both model manipulation (ASR\(>\)99.89\%) and attack stealthiness (CAD 0.75\%).
+It suggests that since the triggers using deterministic methods are injected consistently in specific type of node, the backdoor information might interfere with the property of the host graph which decrease model's ability to learn clean graphs.
+Random injection avoid that by distributing the trigger on different nodes.
+In addition, the randomness of the trigger injection makes it difficult to detect the trigger by the defender.
+Based on the evaluated results, we adopt the random injection method for implementing \texttt{BadImplant}.